Shubham-Kumar25/Github-Repositories-Listing-Page/README.md

 - Enter a valid GitHub username in the input field.
 - Click the "Fetch Repositories" button to display the user's repositories.
-- Optionally, use the search bar to filter repositories.

 ## Technologies Used